How To Deep Clean / Shampoo your Oriental Rugs

 Luckily, you can shampoo, deep clean and remove stains from your rugs yourself if you have the knowledge, enough time, space and an ambitious attitude.
 You clearly have the ambition if you’re here looking for answers, and thanks to my little kitties- I'm quite an expert on cleaning my oriental rugs, so I've got plenty of knowledge to spare!

 So, without further adieu, let's get down to business and I'll teach you how to deep clean your oriental rugs.

-Silk rugs are more expensive than, and not as durable as wool rugs.
-There's a significant risk involved with cleaning Oriental silk rugs by yourself, so you should take your rug to a professional to have it cleaned.
+A silk rug is more expensive than and not as durable as a wool rug.
+There's significant risk involved with cleaning Oriental silk rugs by yourself, so for these, I would advise you take your rug to a professional to have it cleaned.
 I wouldn't even mess with it.

 The majority of Oriental rugs are made out of wool.
 Excluding any special considerations they will clean up in a jiffy (with just a little bit of manual labor, of course).

 Oriental Rugs Made from Mercerized Cotton

 Mercerized cotton is shiny and some "silk" rugs are actually made from this treated cotton material.
 Cotton should come clean with the same process used to clean wool.
 Care should be taken to insure the fabric dyes do not bleed.

 Oriental Rugs Made from Synthetic Rayon

 Rayon has the benefit of being highly resistant to staining.
 The good news is the rug will come clean easily; the bad news is - you don't have a real Oriental rug (What does it matter, really?
 Your secret is safe with me!)

 - Hand dyed